charles-uno/Bloodlines/02_the_world_and_its_people.md

 # The World and its Peoples

-At the dawn of the **First Age**, eight peoples awakened.
+At the dawn of the **First Age**, four peoples awakened.
 For centuries, each lived isolated, oblivious to the existences of the others.

 The **Second Age** was a time of exploration, then colonization, then